MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 <<<<<<< HEAD
 # MOON BOI UNIVERSE:RADAR
+# For RADAR submission please go to the safe-mode branch! :)

 Welcome to a unique top-down isometric 2.5D RPG, where players can explore a city map, engage in a battle arena and take on relentless alien critters.
 This project stands out with its integration of the Solana blockchain, enabling players to upgrade in-game items using Solana, Bonk and USDC tokens as well as adventure, fish, trade and battle!